Wax Resist Tips | Protect – Decorate – Design

 Tips:

 - Buy commercial wax resists.
-They’re easier to use as compared to the common melted wax.
+They’re easier to use than the common melted wax.

 - Commercial wax can be washed off sponges and brushes with soap and water, while melted wax is much more difficult to wash off.